 - Company Dissolution When the company has ceased trading for 3 months, you can fill in a ‘DS01 Striking off application’.
 This then goes through to companies’ house, who, if agreed, will close the company and remove it from the register.

 - Members Voluntary Liquidation (MVL): This is usually the option taken when directors wish to retire or just simply end a business’ life.
 A declaration of solvency should be made.
 A licenced insolvency practitioner is called in to turn the company’s assets into cash and then distribute the profits from this to members.
 For more information on an MVL, see here

 Winding Up An Insolvent Company

 If a company cannot pay its debts, then the company will be wound up by the court.
 An official receiver is accountable for distributing the company’s assets for cash, to help pay off the debts.
 The creditors have priority here over any members’ dividends.
 There are two options:

-Creditor action forces closure.
-Statutory demands tend to be ordered, with the winding up, being the result, if the company cannot respond to the demand by paying the debt off or negotiating.
+Creditor action forces closure following the issue of a winding up order if the company cannot respond to the demand by paying the debt off or negotiating.
 Additionally, directors can apply to the court for this.
 You must be able to prove that the company cannot pay its debts of over £750 and show the shareholders’ approval.